YelloNolo/Text-File-Search/README.md

 ## ❓ Why?

 I needed a program that could search `.txt` files with 100,000+ lines of text fast.
-I was getting issues with notepad, and decided to learn VS Script and make an application.
+Notepad was too slow.
+Therefor, I made my own.

 Is it simple?
 Yes.
 But it does it's job perfectly (probobly)!